snufflo/randsteg/README.md

 1. You will be asked to type a password id, which will be used to identify the password you are trying to display later
 2. Type the actual password you want to hide
-3. Type the masterkey
+3. Type the masterkey and press ENTER

 #### Display hidden password from png file
 ```console
 $ randsteg -d PASSWORD_ID FILEPATH_TO_PNG
 ```

-Type your masterkey and press ENTER

 #### Remove password
 ```console
 $ randsteg -r PASSWORD_ID
 ```

-- This will only remove the log entry of your password, but NOT the image, where the bits were injected!
+!!: This will only remove the log entry of your password, but NOT the image, where the bits were injected!
-    - So make sure you delete the png file too!
+    -> Make sure you delete the png file afterwards!

 #### List all password IDs
 ```console